LMS Route: Birmingham New Street to Nuneaton

 Water Orton Station: mrwo121b

-trains past the crossing before stopping to embark or disembark paasengers
+platform layout was intended to allow trains past the crossing before stopping

-thereby allowing the gates to close behind the train and minimise disruption to
+to embark or disembark passengers thereby allowing the gates to close behind

-The platform on the left has only a small passenger waiting
+left has only a small passenger waiting room.
+Access to the platforms was by

-sets of steps on the left, and via a barrow crossing directly below the bridge.
+way of either the footbridge, note the two sets of steps on the left, and via a

-There appears to be a footpath entrance to the station on the left hence the
+entrance to the station on the left hence the reason for having a flight of

-At the base of the steps is a lamp post with a round whilst
+steps this side of the footbridge.
+At the base of the steps is a lamp post with

-Complimenting the staggered platforms are staggered
+that there is siding behind?
+Complementing the staggered platforms are

-siding/relief road.
+another siding/relief road.

 back